choonway/ChIPs/README.md

 ![](img/ChIPs-37.5mm-vs-25mm-3DPrinted.png)

 On the left is the 37.5mm cube variant with panels colored by type.
 On the right is the featured cat model using 25mm cube variant with sharp corners.
-The dimension of the cube variant refers to the length of the side of the smallest cube.
+The dimension of the cube variant refers to the length of the side of the unit cube.

 ![](img/ChIPs-3Dprinted.png)